Amingaon

-Amingaon (/as/) is a locality in North Guwahati, Assam and served as the district headquarters of Kamrup Rural district.
+Amingaon (/as/) is a locality in North Guwahati, Assam and served as the district headquarters of Kamrup district.

 Geography

 Amingaon is located at with a mean elevation of 31 m above sea level.

 To its north and west is the Agyathuri hill, to its south is the Brahmaputra River, and to its east is IIT Guwahati.
 A large area of Amingaon is occupied by factories and warehouses; the largest aggregation is the Export Promotion Industrial Park (EPIP), which is located near the riverbank.

 Location

 National Highway 27 passes through Amingaon.
 The nearest airport is Guwahati Airport.
 Amingaon houses the Agthori railway station, although it is not a major stoppage, as well as the historical Amin Gaon railway station.

 It is connected to Guwahati via the Saraighat Bridge.

 Cricket ground

-Amingaon Cricket Ground is a picturesque ground that has hosted a number of BCCI conducted matches.
+Amingaon Cricket Ground is a ground that has hosted a number of BCCI conducted matches.